-Daily average and instantaneous pH trends vary between mainstem sites in 2013 (Figures 10 - 14).
+Daily average and instantaneous pH trends vary between mainstem sites in 2014 (Figures 10 - 14).
 SV has the least seasonal variability and has an instantaneous pH diurnal swing of approximately 0.8 pH units (Figure 12).
-Of the Klamath mainstem sites, IG has the most instantaneous exceedances in 2013 to the NCRWQCB Basin Plan water quality objective for the Klamath River.
+Of the Klamath mainstem sites, IG has the most instantaneous exceedances in 2014 to the NCRWQCB Basin Plan water quality objective for the Klamath River.

-Eight-year trend comparison (Figure 14) depicts daily average pH peaking in late July and August, with daily average pH exceedances above 8.5 at IG from August through September.
+Nine-year trend comparison (Figure 14) depicts daily average pH peaking in late July and August, with daily average pH exceedances above 8.5 at IG from August through September.

 The spike in pH occurs during the peak in river primary productivity and the lowest DO readings, indicative of water quality impairments associated with photorespiration.
-(In 2013, all sites have some data gaps due to probe malfunction and battery failure.)

 Figure 10.
-Daily average pH levels for 3 mainstem Klamath River sites in 2013: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Daily average pH levels for 3 mainstem Klamath River sites in 2014: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

 Figure 11.
-Instantaneous pH readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2013.
+Instantaneous pH readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2014.
 The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5.

 Figure 12.
-Instantaneous pH readings recorded every 30-minutes for Klamath River below Seiad Valley (SV) in 2013.
-The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5
+Instantaneous pH readings recorded every 30-minutes for Klamath River below Seiad Valley (SV) in 2014.
+The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7< X > 8.5

 Figure 13.
-Instantaneous pH readings recorded every 30-minutes for Klamath River below Iron Gate (IG) in 2013.
+Instantaneous pH readings recorded every 30-minutes for Klamath River below Iron Gate (IG) in 2014.
 The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5

 Figure 14.
-Daily average pH, 2006-2013 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Daily average pH, 2006-2014 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).